dev-cetera/df_di/README.md

 - **Share your ideas:** Every perspective matters, and your ideas can spark innovation.
 - **Report bugs:** Help us identify and fix issues to make the project more robust.
 - **Suggest improvements or new features:** Your ideas can help shape the future of the project.
-- **Help clarify documentation:** Good documentation is typeGroup to accessibility.
+- **Help clarify documentation:** Good documentation is groupKey to accessibility.
 You can make it easier for others to get started by improving or expanding our documentation.
 - **Write articles:** Share your knowledge by writing tutorials, guides, or blog posts about your experiences with the project.
 It's a great way to contribute and help others learn.

 No matter how you choose to contribute, your involvement is greatly appreciated and valued!